 Really Controlling Your Power Consumption

-The new Crestron GLS Power Meter, as a part of a whole home system, can give you a real-time analysis of your energy use and adjust the system accordingly.
+The new Crestron lighting, as a part of a whole home system, can give you a real-time analysis of your energy use and adjust the system accordingly.
 This award winning product makes the energy saving potential of home automation a reality.

 This one is no longer in prototype stage, but very popular in the market.
 Philips Hue is amazingly useful light bulbs.
 Play with light and 16 million colors to instantly change the look and feel of any room.
 One touch of a button effortlessly sets the scene.
 As part of the near-field technology wave, it will communicate by Bluetooth with a nearby smart phone, allowing you to adjust brightness, set a timer or even change the colour, as the light is made up of an array of LED’s.
 Too new for pricing yet, but already invented and just about ready to go to market.
 Now you can make your home intelligent home without any big investment.

 Why not make your washing part of the whole home system?
 The Samsung WF457 is a wi-fi capable washing machine that will allow you to control it from a distance and send you messages when it’s done.
 No price on this one yet, but you can be sure there will be a premium for not running up and down the stairs to check on the laundry.

 Transparent Television Sets